 Lumit™ Immunoassays provide a simple and fast alternative to conventional immunoassay methods including sandwich ELISAs and Western blots.
 The bioluminescence-based method can be completed in as little as 30 minutes.
-We offer several types of Lumit™ immunoassay, including specific kits to detect protein phosphorylation, cytokines, metabolites or neonatal Fc receptor binding.
+We provide several types of Lumit™ Immunoassay for research use, including specific kits to detect protein phosphorylation, cytokines, metabolites or neonatal Fc receptor binding.
 Lumit™ detection reagents and labeling kits to build your own Lumit™ assays are also available.

 Top Immunoassay Products for Your Lab

 A qualitative in vitro diagnostic test intended for the detection of antibodies to SARS-CoV-2 in serum or plasma.

 This test has not been reviewed by the FDA and is only available in the U.S.

 Lumit™ Immunoassay Labeling Kit and Detection Reagents

 Antibody labeling kit and detection reagents to help develop Lumit™ Immunoassays.

 VB2500, VB2010, VB2020, VB2030, VB4050, VB4060